Katon Karagai

 Mount Belukha

 The most recognizable object of the national park is Mount Belukha.
-The highest point of Altai and Siberia that lies on the border between Kazakhstan and Russia reaches 4506m.
-Mount Belukha is considered to be a secret spot by Siberian shaman culture as a holy mountain.
+It is the highest point of Altai and Siberia, that lies on the border between Kazakhstan and Russia reaching 4506 m.
+Mount Belukha is considered a secret spot by Siberian shaman culture and a holy mountain.
 Buddhists also honor it as the spiritual center of the Earth, or Shambhala.
 Also, for the followers of the ancient Turkic Tengri cult, rough-looking, sky-piercing Khan Tengri was the home of the chief male god, Tengri, but Belushi’s twin peaks look like the upward-pointing breasts of a goddess, lying on her back.
-The water of the mountain streams that spring from the mountain’s glaciers foams white-like an ancestral mother’s milk.
-Belovodye (White Water) is the name of this land of shamans.
+The water of the mountain streams that spring from the mountain’s glaciers foams white-like an ancestral mother’s milk which is represented by the name of the area, Belovodye (White Water) and is considered the land of shamans.

 Simply getting close enough to gaze is more than enough.
 You can actually get a distant but good view of the mountain on the track some four km before Rachmaninov’s Springs, at Radostny pass.
-If you have time you take a two days trek from the Springs to the tongue of the Berelskiy Glacier at the foot of the mountain.
-By crossing two passes on the way, or from the Greater Yazyovoye Lake over a stance of some 40 km through the stunning landscape.
+If you have the time, you take a two days trek from the Springs to the tongue of the Berelskiy Glacier at the foot of the mountain The routes take you through two passes or from the Greater Yazyovoye Lake over a stance of some 40 km through the stunning landscape.

 Katon Katagai Town

 Katon-Karagay is an administrative center of the eastern part of Kazakhstan of the Altai Mountains.
 It is situated in the Narym Valley followed over to the south by peaks.
 The town is populated with mainly single-story houses and a few decrepit-looking apartment blocks.
-There is a lovely bazaar of wooden stalls and a few of the larger shops.
-Additionally, there is an airport where operate straight flights from Ust-Kamenogorsk.
+There is a lovely bazaar of wooden stalls and few larger shops.
+Additionally, there is an airport with straight flights from Oskemen.

-To get to Katon Karagai National Reserve, you will need to get to Oskemen, because it is there that the nearest transport hub and airport are located.
-Ust-Kamenogorsk Airport receives flights from Nur-Sultan and Almaty every day, and several times a week from Zaysan, Semey, Karaganda, Moscow and Novosibirsk.
+To get to Katon Karagai National Reserve, you will first need to get to Oskemen, because it is there that the nearest transport hub and airport are located.
+Oskemen Airport receives flights from Astana and Almaty every day, and several times a week from Zaysan, Semey, Karaganda, Moscow and Novosibirsk.
 By rail, there are daily a large number of both direct and transit trains pass through the station of the Oskemen city.
-And from Oskemen there you can take a bus that operates to the Park.
-You can check a schedule here
+And from Oskemen you also can take a bus that operates to the Park.